 BUT I’m excited to spend a little time with my family, eat some good food, and probably cook a little.
 On the menu, obviously, will be warm food like this hot & hearty vegetable-packed soup.

-This minestrone is a little less than traditional – it’s in between a soup and a stew, and it’s a little heavier on the vegetables and lighter on the noodles.
+This is my take on minestrone although it’s a little less than traditional – it’s in between a soup and a stew, and it’s a little heavier on the vegetables and lighter on the noodles.
 It’s packed with good things like cauliflower, kale (and kale stems!).
 It’s especially good with the hemp seed & kale pesto I posted yesterday.

 Sending warm soupy vibes!